ncatlab/nlab-content/pages/5604.md

 ## In Grothendieck toposes

-The [[internal logic]] of a [[topos]] is not, in general, classical, so the above proof does not apply when considering [[internal categories]] in a topos.
-However, in a [[Grothendieck topos]], one can show that the conclusion still holds by essentially reducing the question to the analogous one in $Set$.
+The [[internal logic]] of a [[topos]] is not, in general, [[classical logic|classical]], so the above proof does not apply when considering [[internal categories]] in a topos.
+However, in a [[Grothendieck topos]], one can show that the conclusion still holds by essentially reducing the question to the analogous one in [[Set]].
 A brief description of the argument can be found in the answer to [this question](http://mathoverflow.net/questions/43433/small-complete-categories-in-a-grothendieck-topos).

 ## In more general toposes and constructive mathematics